jeremyEudaric/SIRAF/Exposure/README.md

 **Population exposure**

 You can download the population at this link: https://www.worldpop.org/.
 We can follow the method for the building exposure.
-We can calculate the total number of people in each municipality and the number of people flooded with the tool * Zonal statistic*
+We can calculate the total number of people in each municipality and the number of people flooded with the tool * Zonal statistic*.